Group schemes of square free order: Introduction

-Let $S$ be a scheme and let $f: G\to S$ be a finite flat finitely presented $S$-group scheme.
-The \emph{order}, or \emph{rank}, of $G$, namely, the rank of the locally free $\mathcal{O}_S$-module of finite type $f_*\mathcal{O}_G$, is a locally constant function on $S$.
-We say that $G$ is of \emph{prime order} (resp. \emph{square free order}) if its order at each point of $S$ is $1$ or a prime (resp. non-divisible by prime squares).
+Let $G$ be a finite flat finitely presented group scheme over a scheme $S$, with structural morphism $f: G\to S$.
+The $\mathcal{O}_S$-algebra $\mathcal{A}=f_*\mathcal{O}_G$, as $\mathcal{O}_S$-module, is locally free of finite type; its rank, a locally constant function on $S$, is the \emph{order}, or \emph{rank}, of $G$.
+We will say that $G$ is of \emph{prime order} (resp. \emph{square free order}) if its order at each point of $S$ is either $1$ or a prime number (resp. is square free, i.e., non-divisible by prime squares).

+This note is to exhibit how group schemes of prime order, whose story involving beautifully with such as Jacobi sums was told long ago by Oort and Tate \cite{oort_tate}, build up all group schemes of square free order, commutative or not, in a simple manner.

-{\bf Theorem.} --- \emph{Let $S$ be a scheme and let $G$ be a finite flat finitely presented $S$-group scheme of square free order.
-Then there exists a Hochschild extension of $S$-group schemes split by a finite \'{e}tale surjective base change, with $G''$ finite \'{e}tale over $S$, and $G'$ a direct sum, as $G''$-modules, of commutative finite flat finitely presented $S$-group schemes of prime order.
-If $\iota=1, 2$, are two such extensions, there is a third with $G'_3=G'_1\cap G'_2$.}
+{\bf Theorem 1.1.} --- \emph{Let $S$ be a scheme and let $G$ be a finite flat finitely presented $S$-group scheme of square free order.
+Then there exists a Hochschild extension of $S$-group schemes of square free order, splitable by a finite \'{e}tale surjective base change, where $G''$ is finite \'{e}tale over $S$, and $G'$ a direct sum, as $G''$-modules, of commutative finite flat finitely presented $S$-group schemes of prime order.
+If $\iota=1, 2$, are two such extensions, there is a third such extension with $G'_3=G'_1\cap G'_2$.}

+In other words, at the expense of a finite \'{e}tale descent datum, every group scheme of square free order $G$ is a semi-direct product $G'G''$ and hence determined by how each summand of $G'$ of prime order is acted on by the finite \'{e}tale group scheme $G''$.
+We prove the theorem in 2.12 after recollecting a few facts.
+Recall that, by \emph{Hochschild extension} of group schemes, it is meant that is exact for every $S$-scheme $T$.